relaycorp/fanqiang-poc/README.md

     note over Client: Decrypt PACKET_2
 ```

+Per the diagram above,
+the communication between the client and the gateway will be E2E encrypted
+(it isn't in this PoC).
+Additionally,
-The communication between the client and the tunnel, and between the tunnel and the gateway, is done over TLS.
+the communication between the client and the tunnel, and between the tunnel and the gateway, is done over TLS.
-Although not implemented in this PoC,
-we'll use a library like [rquest](https://github.com/0x676e67/rquest) to ensure that the [JA4 TLS fingerprint](https://blog.foxio.io/ja4%2B-network-fingerprinting) of the client will match that of a mainstream web browser.

 ## How this is different from other HTTPS-based tunnels